niewiemmichal/WelcomeToYourTape/README.md

 Two options are available to run the application.

 ### Running with Docker
 To run the application with Docker run following commands in project root directory.
-Running with docker MySQL database named "welcometoyourtape".
+Running with Docker requires MySQL database named "welcometoyourtape".

 ```
 ./gradlew build